-- · Make a plan and help your child identify the areas of mathematics they would like to focus on over the summer. - · Recognize your child's strengths and always be encouraging to your young mathematician. - · Have fun solving problems together and creating your own new math challenges.
+- · Make a plan and help your child identify the areas of mathematics s/he would like to focus on over the summer. - · Recognize your child's strengths and always be encouraging to your young mathematician. - \cdot Have fun solving problems together and creating your own new math challenges.